 Judgment is exercised by management to distinguish between provisions and contingencies.
-Accounting policies on recognition and disclosure of provisions and contingencies are discussed in Notes 2.9 and 18.
+Disclosures on relevant provisions and contingencies are presented in Notes 18.

 3.2 Key Sources of Estimation Uncertainty

 Presented below and in the succeeding pages are the key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next reporting period.